 WOMEN IN PROJECT MANAGEMENT

-In 2019, PMIMSL will highlight the achievements and experiences of notable local women in Project Management.
+In 2019, PMIMSL highlighted the achievements and experiences of notable local women in Project Management.

 The responsibilities of my role are three fold 1- Account Management – making sure our clients are getting high quality project management service; 2 – People Management – ensuring my team is supported, learning, growing, and getting the professional development challenges they desire and 3- New Business Development – looking for new clients who need to bring in strategic project management leadership for a new project they are undertaking.